Kealakekua Bay

 Kealakekua Bay is located on the Kona coast of the island of Hawaiʻi about 12 mi south of Kailua-Kona.
 Settled over a thousand years ago, the surrounding area contains many archeological and historical sites such as religious temples (heiaus) and also includes the spot where the first documented European to reach the Hawaiian islands, Captain James Cook, was killed.
-It was listed in the National Register of Historic Places listings on the island of Hawaii in 1973 as the Kealakekua Bay Historical District.
+It was listed in the National Register of Historic Places listings on the island of Hawaiʻi in 1973 as the Kealakekua Bay Historical District.
 The bay is a marine life conservation district, a popular destination for kayaking, scuba diving, and snorkeling.